speedveb/starter-hugo-academic/content/authors/admin/_index.md

 title: E. Veronica Belmega
 email: ""
 ---
-E. Veronica Belmega (IEEE S'08, M'10, SM'20) has been an Associate Professor *(maître de conférences, HDR in 2019)* with ENSEA graduate school since Sep.
-2011, and the deputy director of ETIS laboratory  since Jan.
+E. Veronica Belmega (IEEE S'08, M'10, SM'20) has been an Associate Professor *(Maître de Conférences, HDR in 2019)* with ENSEA graduate school since Sep.
+2011, and Deputy Director of ETIS laboratory  since Jan.
 2020, Cergy, France.

 She received the Engineer Degree (M.Sc.) from the University Politehnica of Bucharest, Romania, in 2007.
 In 2005-2006, she studied applied mathematics at Ecole Polytechnique, Palaiseau, France within the International Socrates/Erasmus Exchange Program.
 She obtained the M.Sc. and Ph.D. from the Université Paris-Sud 11, France, in 2007 and 2010.
 In 2010-2011, she  was a post-doctoral researcher in a joint project between Princeton University, USA and Supélec, France.
 She was a visiting researcher *(délégation complete)* at Inria, Grenoble, between Sep.
 2015 - Aug.
 2017.
 She received her HDR habilitation degree from the Université de Cergy-Pontoise, France in 2019.